 I've seen people stomp on the accelerator in a misguided effort to free their car from its snowy grips.
 Gassing it just serves to burn up the fuel and get them more deeply entrenched.

 A similar pattern can happen when people are stressed.
 In order to negotiate the treacherous roads that accompany a stress-filled life, they ram their foot on the accelerator, thinking that more gas is going to get them where they want to go.
 Initially, this may prove successful.
 They arrive at their destination, albeit tired and low on fuel.
 However, this is not sustainable.
-At some point, a year, five years, or a decade, this over-drive mode begins to take its toll.
+At some point - one, five or ten years later - this over-drive mode begins to take its toll.

 Here are just some of the many ways in which stress can leave skid marks across your life:

-- Physically – aches and pains, susceptibility to cold and flu viruses, high blood-pressure or cholesterol, heart condition
+- Physically - aches and pains, susceptibility to cold and flu viruses, high blood-pressure or cholesterol, heart conditions

 - Mentally - decreased productivity and problem-solving, forgetfulness, out-of -the-zone thinking

-- Emotionally – less patient, more bitterness, increased feelings of anxiety, anger.
+- Emotionally - less patience, bitterness, increased feelings of anxiety, anger.